A short history of Scouting

 A year later the temporary grey scarves were replaced with red and black – the very same we wear today.

-The Group survived the war in 1939, and helped with indoor shelter erection, waste paper collection, Grow for Victory, and completed a stint of 3000 hours of fire watching during the Blitz of 1942.
+The Scouts did their bit for the war effort, with indoor shelter erection, waste paper collection, growing vegetables in our headquarters garden, and a total stint of 3000 hours of fire watching during the Blitz of 1942.
+Camping continued with camouflaged tents and ration books, keeping locally.
+On one camp the Scouts slept peacefully through a gunfire alert over Hendon on camp.

 During the war our group newsletter ‘Yoicks’ was started, originally this was to keep leaders on the frontline up to date with group activities, as well as share the war stories they wrote back home with.
 Despite war paper shortages forcing Yoicks to stop after 9 issues, it was revived in 1952 and became a main source of communication with families and friends for the next 50 years.

-The Group came out of the war well, but sadly our headquarters did not.
-It was accidentally burned down in May 1945.
+The Group came out of the war well – now with two Cub Packs and a Senior Scout section – but sadly our headquarters did not.
+It was accidentally burned down overnight in May 1945.
 The insurance arranged by the Rector, unbeknown to the Scouts, allowed us to buy a further hut, our headquarters until 1987.

 By the end of the decade both Rector Lea and Chief said their goodbyes to the Group as they moved away.
 Both had been monumental in establishing 2nd Edgware.
 The reigns were now handed to Arthur Pitcher (Bosun) who continued to be a terrific driving force behind the Group.